SharePoint/sp-dev-docs/docs/declarative-customization/site-theming/sharepoint-site-theming-rest-api.md

 * __RemoveTenantTheme__ &mdash; remove a theme from the tenant store; similar to the Remove-SPOTheme PowerShell command
 * __GetTenantThemingOptions__ &mdash; read theme settings

 The URL for theme management REST commands is based on _api/thememanager.
-For example, these are the endpoints for the commands listed above:
+For example, the following are the endpoints for the commands:

 * http://<site url>/_api/thememanager/AddTenantTheme
 * http://<site url>/_api/thememanager/RemoveTenantTheme